Carbon Footprint, Energy and Buildings

 This short guide has been developed by the Church of England based on information from energy audits of churches.
 The Practical Path to Net Zero for Church Buildings, sets out where most churches should start, and more advanced projects for churches who use more energy.

-Housekeeping & Quick Wins for saving energy in your church
+Housekeeping and quick wins for saving energy in your church

 For some energy-saving tips that are quick and easy to implement which you can start to do in the next few weeks and months, take a look at this list compiled from the webinar presented by Matt Fulford from Inspired Efficiency, sustainability advisor at Gloucester Diocese, for the Church of England National Environment Programme Carbon Net Zero webinar programme.
 You can watch the full training session online here.